tejada1970/tejada1970/README.md

-- 👋 Hola, soy César Tejada.
+- 👋 Hi, I'm César Tejada.
-- 👀 Estoy interesado en buscar trabajo como desarrollador web full stack.
+- 👀 I am interested in looking for a job as a full stack web developer.
-- 🌱 Actualmente estoy aprendiendo nuevas tecnologías: Next.js 14 y Laravel 10 - 11, de forma autodidacta.
+- 🌱 I am currently learning new technologies: Next.js 14 and Laravel 10 - 11, self-taught.
-- 📫 Cómo llegar a mí...
-En breve pondré mi sitio web.
+- 📫 How to reach me...
+I will be putting up my website shortly.
-- 😄 Pronombres: él/him
+- 😄 Pronouns: he.
-- ⚡ Hecho de la diversión: ¿A alguien le gustaría echar una partidita al Ajedrez?
+- ⚡ Fun Fact: Would anyone like to play a little game of Chess?

 <!---
 tejada1970/tejada1970 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.